 Ask for student volunteer reader(s) to read the instructions below out loud as you proceed through the steps.
-Most of the items students choose to make will follow similar guidelines to the bag.
-(Please also see the alternative method described at the end of these directions.)
-The only thing that will change will be the size of the bag.
+The Bag: (Please also see the alternative method described at the end of these directions.)

 STEP 1: Lay out your fabric in front of you and determine the best way to cut out your bag.
 You will need to plan for two pieces, one for the front and the other for the backside of the bag.
-If possible, each piece should be rectangular in shape, ideally 15" (38cm) by 14" (35 cm) (this includes 1" margins for gluing).
+If possible, each piece should be rectangular in shape, ideally 15" (38 cm) by 14" (35 cm) (this includes 1" margins for gluing).
 Use your ruler or tape measure to help you determine the size of your bag.
 If using old pants, you may need to cut open the length of the leg to get pieces that are wide enough.